About similar keywords in different ad groups

 Keyword Ad Rank plumber course 1.5 plumber certification course 1

 In this example, plumber course will be preferred because it has a higher Ad Rank.

 NoteIn rare cases, the keyword with the highest Ad Rank might seem to be less relevant to a particular search term than other eligible keywords.
 Because higher relevance is generally correlated with a higher Ad Rank, this should happen infrequently.
 Check the search terms report to see instances in which the less relevant keyword triggers your ad.
 Then, add that search term as a negative keyword.

 Exceptions to preferences

 There are scenarios for which exceptions might be made and the preferences above might not apply.

 Let's say your campaigns are called "Clogged Sinks" and "Broken Water Heater."
 In your "Clogged Sinks" campaign, you have the exact match keyword plumber, and in your "Broken Water Heater" campaign, you have the broad match keyword plumber.

 All else being equal, the exact match keyword in your "Clogged Sinks" campaign would trigger an ad when someone searched for the term plumber because it's the more restrictive match type.
-However, if your "Clogged Sinks" campaign were budget-restricted, then the exact match keyword in this campaign would sometimes be unable to trigger an ad.
-This means the broad match keyword in your "Broken Water Heater" campaign would trigger an ad instead.
+However, if your "Clogged Sinks" campaign is budget-restricted, then the exact match keyword in this campaign would sometimes be unable to trigger an ad.
+This means the broad match keyword in your "Broken Water Heater" campaign could trigger an ad instead.

 There’s a cheaper keyword with a higher Quality Score and Ad Rank